Anastasia-Labs/aiken-design-patterns/README.md

 arbitrary withdrawal logic (which is executed only once), a much more optimized script can be implemented.

+The module offers two functions, primarily meant to be implemented under spending endpoints: `spend` and `spend_minimal`.
+Use `spend_minimal` if you don't need to perform any validations on either the staking script's redeemer or withdrawal Lovelace quantity.

 #### Endpoints

 `spend` merely looks for the presence of a withdrawal (with arbitrary amount)